simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - SI-7
      - Software and Information Integrity
      - System and Information Integrity
      - SIMP comes with AIDE installed.
 Puppet also serves the purpose of checking the integrity of files.
-During each client run, a change in file integrity means the file needs to be restored to it's original state.
+During each client run, a change in file integrity means the file needs to be restored to its original state.
    * - SI-7(1)
      - Software and Information Integrity (Control Enhancement)
      - System and Information Integrity